MinusKube/Netherboard/README.md

 // If there is already a line with this score, it will replace it. board.set("Test Score", 5);

+// Set all the lines
+// This will remove all the existing lines then set the new ones board.setAll(
+    "First Line",
+    "Second Line",
+    "Third Line",
+    "Fourth Line",
+    "Fifth Line"
+);

 // Get a line from its score
 board.get(5);